 Top 5 native trees for fall planting

 Choosing the right tree to plant in your yard can be a complicated matter, but it doesn’t have to be.
-Some common concerns people have are the likelihood that a young tree will become diseased, or if destructive insects will harm it.
-Choosing a species of tree that thrives in our area is a good step to reduce the risk of diseases and pests that can damage or even kill trees.
+Some common concerns people have are the likelihood that a young tree will become diseased or if destructive insects will harm it.
+Choosing a tree species that thrives in our area is a good step to reduce the risk of diseases and pests that can damage or even kill trees.

 Here are, in no particular order, the top five trees I recommend for residents to plant in the Twin Cities area.